Ella Langley: Career

-Early career (2017–2021)
+2017–2023: Early career and Excuse the Mess

-In 2017, Langley co-wrote her first song "Clear the Clouds" with her aunt, starting from a melody she played on the porch.
-The song was recorded in Elmore County, Alabama at Guest House Studios and released on YouTube.
-Her debut single, "Perfect" was released on May 24, 2018, though it, along with much of her early catalog, was later removed from streaming platforms.
-Over the next two years, she continued to perform at bars and festivals throughout Alabama.

-In 2019, Langley relocated to Nashville, Tennessee, where she immersed herself in the local songwriting community and participated in numerous writers' rounds.
-Through this period, she gained support from independent country platforms such as "Raised Rowdy" and "65 South".
-During the COVID-19 pandemic, Langley shifted focus to livestreaming and expanding her online presence, particularly on TikTok.
+In 2017, Langley co-wrote her first song, "Clear the Clouds", with her aunt, starting from a melody she played on her porch at home.
+The song was recorded at Guest House Studios in Eclectic, Alabama, and released on YouTube.
+Her debut single, "Perfect" was released on May 24, 2018, although it and much of her early catalog was later removed from streaming platforms.
+Over the next two years, she continued to perform across Alabama at various bars and festivals.
+In 2019, Langley moved to Nashville and immersed herself in the local songwriting community and participated in numerous writers' rounds.
+She gained support from independent country platforms, including "Raised Rowdy" and "65 South" during that time.
+During the COVID-19 pandemic in 2020, she shifted her focus to livestreaming and expanding her online presence.

 In 2021, she signed her first publishing deal with Sony Music Publishing Nashville.
-That same year, she released "If You Have To" after previewing the single on social media.
-In early 2022, Langley joined Randy Houser as an opening act on tour.

-Excuse the Mess (2022–2023)

-On October 28, 2022, Langley released the promotional single "Country Boy's Dream Girl".
-In February 2023, she signed a record deal with Sony Music Nashville and Columbia Records, and made her Grand Ole Opry debut on February 17, 2023.
-Langley collaborated with Koe Wetzel on "That's Why We Fight", released on April 21, 2023.
-The following month, she released her debut EP, Excuse the Mess, on May 19, 2023.
+Also in 2021, she released a track, titled "If You Have To", after previewing the single on TikTok.
+In early 2022, Langley joined Randy Houser as a guest artist on his tour.
+On October 28, Langley released the promotional single, "Country Boy's Dream Girl".
+In 2023, she made her Grand Ole Opry debut on February 17.

-In addition to her solo work, Langley co-wrote multiple tracks for other artists, including five songs on Elle King's Come Get Your Wife and the Runaway June single "Make Me Wanna Smoke".
-She also recorded a duet with Kameron Marlowe titled "Strangers", which served as the lead single from his second studio album, Keepin' the Lights On.
+The following week, she signed a record deal with Sony Music Nashville and Columbia Records.
+She collaborated with Koe Wetzel on the song "That's Why We Fight", released on April 21.
+Her debut extended play (EP), Excuse the Mess, came out on May 19.
+In addition to her solo work, Langley co-wrote multiple tracks for other artists, including five songs on Elle King's Come Get Your Wife and a Runaway June single, "Make Me Wanna Smoke".
+Langley also recorded a duet with Kameron Marlowe titled "Strangers", which served as the lead single from his second studio album, Keepin' the Lights On.
 From 2023 through 2024, she opened for artists Jon Pardi and Riley Green.